 Step 1: Fill the Pot with Milk

-Grab any pot in your kitchen and fill it up until it is enough to cover the grinder.
-For this recipe, we use milk, but you can use similar liquids such as almond milk, soy milk, etc. Once you decide the drink to make, submerge your grinder with it in the pot.
+Grab any pot in your kitchen and fill it up with liquid of choice until it is enough to cover the grinder.
+For this recipe, we use milk, but you can substitute it for almond milk, soy milk, etc. Whatever the base, submerge your grinder in the pot.

 Step 2: Let it Reach A Mild Boil